logto-io/logto/packages/docs/docs/tutorial/get-started/README.md

 # Get Started

 Before we start, it'll be good to know how Logto works.
-To simplify, we divide Logto into four parts: Admin Console, Sign-in Experience, Core Service, and SDK.
+To simplify, we divide Logto into four parts: Admin Console, Sign-in Experience, Core Service, and SDKs.

 - **Admin Console** is a web app that will be your friend for customizing sign in and managing users.
 - **Sign-in Experience** is the UI that directly faces your end-users, including signing in, creating an account, etc.
 - **Core Service** is the foundation of Logto, which provides essential APIs to support everything else.
-- **SDK** is the bridge between your application and Logto.
+- **SDKs** are the bridges between your application and Logto.

 :::note
 **TBD** need a simple infra figure here